Hardware Guide: Your Personal Computer and Equipment

 Barcode Scanners

-Warranty and Repairs: If your scanner breaks, you will need to contact the manufacturer, Zebra, for any repair requests.
-Visit the Zebra web site to learn about your options, register your product, and make repair requests.
+Warranty and Repairs: If your scanner breaks, you will need to contact the manufacturer for any repair requests.

 If you choose a cordless model, you will need to pair the scanner with your workstation.
-Read this guide to learn how to pair a CS4070 or other Bluetooth scanner with your computer workstation.
+Read this guide to learn how to pair a bluetooth scanner with your computer workstation.

 For more information on selecting an immunization barcode scanner, read Use a Barcode Scanner to Manage Immunization Inventory.